r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/Intel/README.txt

 The C stack limit had to be increased to 50M

-For C++ this uses the system libstdc++ library, in this case that provied by GCC 12 (and not the GCC 14 versions used for the fedora-gcc checks).
+For C++ this uses the system libstdc++ library, in this case that provided by GCC 12 (and not the GCC 14 versions used for the fedora-gcc checks).

-One quirk is that ifx treats files with extension .f90 as free-format, but not those with extension .f95.
-This has been worked around for packages without a src/Makefile -- see the R-admin manual.
+The 2024.2.0 version of ifx has hardcoded liks to the 2024.1.0 version of the C libraries, so a ln -s 2024.2.0 2024.1.0 in the 'oneapi/compiler' directory was needed.